emilyhuffman/Beach-Ridge/README.md

 jupyter notebook
 ```

 A browser window will open.
-Navigate to and open `Beach_ridge_main.ipynb` and run the cells sequentially.
+Navigate to and open `beach_ridge_main.ipynb` and run the cells sequentially.

 ## References